 Introjection means taking in the cause of doing something but not fully accepting it.

-An example would be a student who spends lots of time practicing piano for a recital because she believes if she doesn’t do well, she won’t play well, and others will look down on her.
+An example would be a student who spends lots of time practicing piano for a recital because she believes if she doesn’t play well, others will look down on her.

 This type of regulation is still perceived as controlled because introjected behavior is performed due to internal pressure to